If you're coveting the perfect brunette hair colour, you'll love these 6 brown trends

 When done right, cool and ashy tones woven through brown create the softest, smokiest, most covetable brunette shade. to keep the emphasis on cool, our Icy Blonde Gloss is designed to neutralise any brassy yellow tones, while adding a glassy shine, to put smoky shades in their best light.

-4. Copper glaze
+4. Copper Hair Glaze

 Warmth with a splash of rouge.
 Giving your brown a copper glaze is the simplest way to blur the line between brunette and redhead.
 It's great for those with previously lifted sections as, the lighter the base, the more vibrant result you'll get.
 Want to work the look on a darker backdrop?
 Then our Chestnut Brunette Gloss is for you.
 Or, for something more playful, give Cherry a try.

-5. Sunkissed Bronde
+5. Sunkissed Bronde Hair

 Verging on blonde, but not quite - sunkissed bronde is the brunette's version of apres-summer, holiday hair.
 It's the sort that sits beside bronzed skin and flushed cheeks, to compliment the warm, golden undertones of the bronde look.
 Worried about those lighter strands turning ashy?
 Our Champagne Blonde Gloss will keep things golden, and replenish any lost moisture, too.

-6. Rose and berry brunette
+6. Red Hair Colour for Brown Hair - Rose and berry brunette

 Adding a brunette boost to the rose gold trend, our Rose and Berry glosses add a semi-permanent pop of colour.
 Wondering which of the covetable shades to choose?
 Here are some examples of the warmer Rose Brunette, and cooler-toned Berry Brunette glosses at work (take note of the megawatt shine they charge hair with as well).